Fardus-Hassan/Fardus-Hassan/README.md

 - Building and deploying web applications using MERN stack
 - Exploring new front-end libraries and frameworks
 - Enhancing skills in animation libraries like Framer Motion and GSAP
+- Interested in doing a job besides everything